Available Student Projects

 (Most of the following projects are scalable and can be adapted to suit other project types.)

-• Mitral valve modelling; in collaboration with C. Bertoglio; see Section 2 of this paper for a model for the aortic valve to get an idea.
+- Human heart/valve modelling; in collaboration with C. Bertoglio; see Section 2 of this paper for a model for the aortic valve to get an idea.
+In this new project, we plan to model the entire human heart.

 Supervisor: Steffen Frey